-- If a fish is served as the main course, that would call for a more substantial white wine.
+- If fish is served as the main course, that would call for a more substantial white wine.

-- In Bordeaux, it is customary to serve an assortment of three cheeses for the cheese course.
+- In Bordeaux, it is customary to serve an assortment of three kinds of cheese for the cheese course.

 - For example, a mild cheese (brie or camembert), a hard cheese (farmhouse or cheddar), and a blue cheese (perhaps a Roquefort, or a festive, pyramid-shaped Valençay).

-- Often a glass of the same wine that accompanied the main course is offered, particularly if that was a red wine.
+- Often a glass of the same wine that accompanied the main course is offered, particularly if that was red wine.

 - If you do wish to offer a separate wine with the cheese course, pick a wine that is deeper than the two already served.
-Perhaps you offer a wine from your cellar from an earlier vintage.
+Perhaps you offer wine from your cellar from an earlier vintage.

 - Try a smooth Sauternes if the dessert is not overly sweet.

 - Château Coutet is a dry Sauternes, while Château Suduiraut is more opulent.